 I’ve always loved bean burritos.
 I can remember when Taco Bell came to our small town growing up, and it was a pretty exciting thing for us.
 Gotta love small towns!
 Ha!
 Money was pretty tight at that point, so we didn’t eat out often.
 But, because their tacos were like 39 cents or something, we could occasionally go after church on Sunday night.
 Their bean burritos and tostadas were also pretty cheap, so my go-to became a bean and cheese burrito and tostada.

 Another cheap favorite of mine was the Patio brand of bean burritos.
 Man, I loved those, too.
 Unfortunately, those favorites are cheap for a reason.
 They are full of bad ingredients.
 So, I decided to start making my own bean and cheese burritos at home.
 Then, I just place them in the freezer for quick and easy lunches or on nights where I’m too tired to cook.

-I get to control the quality of ingredients, so they are so much healthier than my old favorites.
+I get to control the quality of ingredients, so they are much healthier than my old bean and cheese burritos.
 No hundred mile long ingredient list of who knows what here!
-I do take advantage of some store-bought refried beans, but they have a clean ingredient list.
+I do take advantage of some store-bought refried beans, but they have a pretty clean ingredient list.
 I get the Whole Foods 365 brand of fat-free refried beans.
 They are still pretty cheap to make, so they are great for healthy budget-friendly meals.

 I use the Margarita’s Tortilla Factory brand of tortillas that I get at Whole Foods to make mine.
 They have a pretty clean ingredient list.
 You’ll want the burrito size tortillas to make these, and this recipe calls for nine of them.
 For the diced green chiles, you can either use the canned ones or make your own roasted green chiles.
 If using canned, I’d go with the mild variety.